Aryan-Kanuparti/holiday-food-analysis/README.md

 My cleaned dataframe ended with 234429 rows and 23 columns.
-Here are the first 5 rows of of the merged dataset ( there are some duplciated recipes due to the initial left merge and the fact that each recipe could potentially have multiple differnt reviews and ratings) Since there are a lot of columns for the merged dataframe, I selected the most relevant ones to display.
+Here are the first 5 rows of of the merged dataset ( there are some duplicated recipes due to the initial left merge and the fact that each recipe could potentially have multiple differnt reviews and ratings) Since there are a lot of columns for the merged dataframe, I selected the most relevant ones to display.

 | name                                 |     id |   rating_avg |   calories (#) |   total_fat (PDV) |   sugar (PDV) | is_holiday_season   |
 |:-------------------------------------|-------:|-------------:|---------------:|------------------:|--------------:|:--------------------|